Maruf-16203091/Daily-Deutsche/README.md

 - **A2-B1**: Smoothly transition into more advanced dialogues.
 - **B1**: Polish your conversational skills for real-world scenarios.

 With simple lessons and practical exercises, you’ll gain the confidence to use German in everyday situations.
 Whether you want to travel, work, or just learn a new language, **Daily Deutsche** makes it easy and fun.
-Join **Daily Deutsche** and learn German the simple, effective, and enjoyable way!

 ### **Syllabus for Daily Deutsche Courses**